TinkerTools/tinker9/doc/prerequisites.md

    - The most recent [PGI compiler](https://www.pgroup.com/products/community.htm)
      for the `OpenACC` directives.
-   - Linux and Windows 10 (Windows Subsystem for Linux) are preferred because the PGI compiler does not support the GPU platform on macOS.
+   - Linux and Windows 10 (Windows Subsystem for Linux) are preferred because the PGI compiler does not support the GPU code on macOS.

 ## Libraries